Utility Rate

 Real Estate Tax Information:

-Tax Collector: Brenda L. Haynes, Clerk-Treasurer
+Tax Collector: Brenda Haynes, Clerk-Treasurer

 Tax Rate: .370